jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

     ![The create cluster page](images/create-a-cluster.png)

 5. Enter a name for your cluster, such as `Test Cluster`.
+6. Select a **single Node** cluster mode.
-6. Select the **Databricks RuntimeVersion**.
+7. Select the **Databricks RuntimeVersion**.
 We recommend the latest runtime and **Scala 2.12**.
-7. Select the default values for the cluster configuration.
+8. Select the default values for the cluster configuration.
-8. Select **Create Cluster**.
+9. Select **Create Cluster**.
-9. Wait for the cluster to start.
+10. Wait for the cluster to start.
 Please note you will have to wait 5 - 7 minutes for the cluster to start up before moving onto the next task.

 #### Task 2: Clone the Databricks archive